pauleveritt/antidote-book/docs/getting_started/manual_lookup.md

 ---
 ```

-The unit test for the `greeter` function though is different.
+The test for the `greeting` function, though, is different.
-It has to get an _isolated_ `world`.
+It grabs the `world`.
+We'd like this to be an _isolated_ world, with a `DummyGreeter` that we put in to "override" the `@injectable` class.

-Fortunately Antidote makes it easy with `world.test.clone` and `world.test.override.singleton`:
+Fortunately Antidote makes it easy with `world.test.new` and `overrides`:

 ```{literalinclude} ../../tests/test_manual_lookup.py
 ---